 Celebrating Women: Grace and her triplets (with video)

-Around the world, 8 March is recognised as International Women’s Day.
-This week we celebrate the women whose acts of courage and determination have kept their families together, and their children free to grow up in the love and safety of a family; not in an orphanage.
+Around the world, 8 March is recognised as International Women’s Day and, in the UK, 31 March celebrates Mother’s Day.
+This month at Hope and Homes for Children we honour the women whose acts of courage and determination have kept their families together, and their children free to grow up in the love and safety of a family; not in an orphanage.

 Today we celebrate the story of Grace and her triplets Ben, Bryan and Billy.